rhel-lightspeed/shellai/CONTRIBUTING.md

 ShellAI depends on a backend service to interact with LLM providers (such as OpenAI, IBM WatsonX, etc...).
 For that purpose, we strongly recommend setting up [Road Core Service](https://github.com/road-core/service).
-After you have everything in orer, the next steps should work without extra configuration.
+After you have everything in order, the next steps should work without extra configuration.

 ### Update config to your needs